News

 Understanding this holistic approach is key to creating a comfortable and productive office space.

-Acoustic Ceiling Solutions
+2. Ceiling Solutions

 Your ceiling covers a large surface area and therefore plays a heavy hand in soundproofing offices.
 Here are a few things to consider that can improve your workplace performance.

 • Acoustic Baffles – Hanging acoustic baffles or canopies from your ceiling can also reduce reverberation.
-Made using sound absorbing materials, they’re effective in open-plan areas where sound tends to travel.
+Made using sound-absorbing materials, they’re effective in open-plan areas where sound tends to travel.
 Additionally, they offer a creative alternative as they come in various shapes and designs to enhance your interior design.

 Your floors also play a huge role in your overall office acoustics.
 At Glass Partitioning UK, we’re able to fit any glass partitioning modification around new flooring or upcoming plans – just make sure you give our team the heads up!